Make Fun Of Life!

 We have no time to stand and stare.

-by William H. Davies: “Songs of Joy and Others” (1911)
+By William H. Davies: “Songs of Joy and Others” (1911)

 William Henry Davies, also known as W. H. Davies, was born on 3 July 1871 in Newport, Monmouthshire, Wales.
 He spent much of his life as a vagabond and itinerant worker in Great Britain and the United States of America, until an injury involving a train caused him to lose his right foot.
 From that time on, disability forced him to rely on a wooden leg, leaving him unable to continue his wandering lifestyle.
 He settled into shelters for the indigent, and began writing prose and poetry.
 Eventually, he became a published author and was able to circulate among literary society.
 He was married to Helen Payne in 1923.
 William Henry Davies passed on at 69 years of age on 26 September 1940 in Nailsworth, Gloucestershire, England.